Reviewing Pope & Talbot (OTCMKTS:PTBTQ) and Mercer International (NASDAQ:MERC)

 Pope & Talbot, Inc. engages in the provision of logging activities.
 The company was founded in 1849 and is headquartered in Portland, OR.

-Receive News & Ratings for Pope & Talbot Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Pope & Talbot and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Mercer International Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Mercer International and related companies with MarketBeat.com's FREE daily email newsletter.